 Foaum establishes that both Self and Else have layered structures, similar to the way the earth and the atmosphere have.
 The layered structure of Self is inspired by and is a direct extension of the Indic concepts of Panca Kōṡa (which became Panca Skandha in Buddhism) and Chāturvarṇa.
 The layered structure of the Else, which mirrors the layered structure of Self is a original contribution of Foaum, a parallel found in no well known philosophy.
 Foaum studies the inherent and intricate relationship between Self and Else using these mirroring layered structures.

 The exact composition of the layers of Self and Else vary from one organism to the other.
-The patterns among the composition of the layers give rise to the concept of classes of instincts, where is layer is a bundle of instincts.
+The patterns among the composition of the layers give rise to the concept of classes of instincts, where each layer is a bundle of instincts.
 These classes of instincts is an extremely powerful notion, using which the infinite diversity of humans can be reduced into a combination of finite classes of instincts.
-As a sidebar note, Foaum color codes these layers and the classes of instincts as Blue, Red, Yellow, Green and White, and thus the theory describing the layers and classes of instincts has come to earn the nickname ‘Color Theory’.
+Foaum color codes these layers and the classes of instincts as Blue, Red, Yellow, Green and White, and thus the theory describing the layers and classes of instincts has come to earn the nickname ‘Colors of Humanity’.

 Organisms make up a nested hierarchy.
 Each organism is contained in another organism.
 The higher level (containing) organism lives through the lower level (contains) organisms and the lower level organisms lives in the higher level organism.
 Each organism has free will, and the will of the higher level organism becomes the life purpose and mission of the lower level organisms, over which the lower level organisms have no free will.
 Happiness is nothing but a reward given to an organism when it is able to successfully pursue its life’s mission, i.e., the will of the containing organism.
 This abstraction puts to rest the vagueness and contentions around the idea of ‘free will’ to rest with a clear answer.

 Organisms with instincts from various classes collaborate in various patterns to carry the will of the higher level containing organism.
-Using this concept, the entire human collaboration and enterprise can be explained in an extremely elegant manner, so much so, Foaum calls these classes of instincts as the Genetic code of human enterprise.
+Using this concept, the entire human collaboration and enterprise can be explained in an extremely elegant manner, so much so, Foaum calls these classes of instincts as the Colors of Humanity.
 And the instincts and their classes make up the building blocks of human nature.

-With its deep abstraction of organism and the concept of genetic code of human enterprise, Foaum brings new and fascinating insights into human nature and at the same time connects everything that is studied today under various disciplines of social sciences such as Anthropology, Evolutionary Psychology, Developmental Psychology, Educational Psychology, I/O Psychology, Cognitive Sciences, Type/Trait Theories, Social Psychology, Systems Theory, Behavioral Economics, etc. It lays a theoretical foundation, with the help of which, these branches can find connections among themselves and benefit from the developments of each other.
+With its deep abstraction of organism and the concept of Colors of Humanity, Foaum brings new and fascinating insights into human nature and at the same time connects everything that is studied today under various disciplines of social sciences such as Anthropology, Evolutionary Psychology, Developmental Psychology, Educational Psychology, I/O Psychology, Cognitive Sciences, Type/Trait Theories, Social Psychology, Systems Theory, Behavioral Economics, etc. It lays a theoretical foundation, with the help of which, these branches can find connections among themselves and benefit from the developments of each other.

 The current state of affairs of these various disciplines of study is far from ideal.
 Lacking a theoretical foundation that connects them which each other, they find themselves many a time at odds with each other, forget about benefitting from each other, fighting for their own supremacy and defending their own territory.
 Further, these various disciplines can be found biding their time with obscene number of spurious quantitative studies and mired in ugly feuds of qualitative assertions, with no models deep enough to bring them all together or to stimulate true scientific temper.